 There are two strains of RVHD, known as RVHD1 and RVHD2.

 Vaccination is very effective.
-Your rabbits can currently be protected by injection anytime from five weeks of age, then a booster every 12 months.
+Your rabbits can currently be protected by injection anytime from five weeks of age, then a booster with the triple combination vaccine every 12 months.
+If your rabbit has never had a stand alone RVHD2 vaccine then the stand alone RVHD2 vaccine should be given as a one off the first time you vaccinate them.
+See above for more information.

 I’m thinking of having my rabbit vaccinated, but there’s no RVHD or Myxomatosis in the area.
 Is vaccination really necessary?